-- 1. Based on the criteria referred to in the Honours Programme, students will be selected and admitted to the Honours Programme by the Honours Programme Committee established by the Director of Studies. - 2.
-The Honours Programme comprises at least 20 credits. - a.
-At least five credits must be completed in the institution-wide component of the Honours Programme: the course 'Critical Reflection on Technology', UD2010, and - b.
-At least 15 credits must be completed in the faculty (organised) component of the Honours Programme, the composition of which (including its content and options) is described in the Guidelines Honours programme CEG and/or annex. - All students selected for participation in the Honours Programme must submit their options for the faculty component for approval to the Honours Coordinator. - 4.
-The Board of Examiners will be responsible for assessing whether all the requirements of the Honours Programme have been met. - 5.
-Any student who has successfully completed the Honours Programme will be awarded a certificate signed by the chair of the Board of Examiners and the Rector Magnificus.
+- Based on the criteria referred to in the Honours Programme, students will be selected and admitted to the Honours Programme by the Honours Programme Committee established by the Director of Studies. - 2.
+The Honours Programme comprises at least 20 credits. - At least five credits must be completed in the institution-wide component of the Master's Honours Programme and - b.
+At least 15 credits must be completed in the faculty component of the Master's Honours Programme, the composition of which (including its content and options) is described in the Guidelines Honours Programme CEG and/or Annex - 3.
+All students selected for participation in the Honours Programme must submit their options for approval to the Honours Coordinator. - The Board of Examiners will be responsible for assessing whether all the requirements of the Honours Programme have been met. - 5.
+Any student who has successfully completed the Honours Programme will be awarded a certificate signed by the chair of the Board of Examiners and the Rector Magnificus